 When you think about it, the price you set for your product or service says more about you than it does about your customer or the quality of the product or service you sell.

 Setting the price of your product or service requires more than pulling a number out of thin air.
-Setting a price for your product or service requires just a bit more effort than laying out your costs and adding some profit percent too.
+Setting a price for your product or service requires just a bit more effort than laying out your costs and adding some profit percent.

 Once you understand where your price comes from, setting a profitable price will magically become much, much easier.

-The following process for setting the right price for your product or service is a little different than you might find elsewhere – but it’s the process I’ve used to help me stick to my price and make much more money for doing a lot less work.
+The following process for setting the right price for your product or service is a little different than you might find elsewhere.
+But, it’s what I’ve used to help me stick to my price and make much more money for doing a lot less work.

 Decide on How Much Money You Want to Make